hb9kns/plog/README.md

 	fprefix='t'

 	# mark for publication-ready texts (must be at beginning of one line)
+	# all up to and including this line will be removed before publication!
 	pubready=':publish'

 	# archive directory for processed texts